| | |

 I hope this post gave you some easy Christmas centerpiece ideas!

-Before you go, be sure to visit my sister post How to Make a Christmas Wreath from Scratch, or for a completely different color scheme, see my Red and Gold Christmas Tree Decoration Ideas.
+Before you go, be sure to visit my sister post How to Make a Homemade Christmas Wreath.
+For a completely different color scheme, see my Red and Gold Christmas Tree Decor Ideas.

 I’d love to know how you plan to use your mercury glass centerpiece, so drop me a line below!
 Merry Christmas!